-We both agreed that we would model the Canadian National or 'CN' as it's now known, and that we would choose the transition era of the early 1950's.
+For various reasons, we both wanted to model the Canadian National or 'CN' as it's now known, during the steam transition era of the early 1950's.

 This era is known as the transition era because it was the period of time which Canadian railways were transitioning from steam locomotives to the new age of diesel locomotives.